-Other data-driven supervised DR techniques have been proposed in the literature, that are dependent on the properties of a specific combination of either DR or SM techniques. \citet{HintonSalakhutdinov2006b} employ multi-layer neural networks for both the DR and the SM steps.
+Other data-driven supervised DR techniques have been proposed in the literature, that are dependent on the properties of a specific combination of either DR or SM techniques.
+In the context of polynomial chaos expansions, \citet{Tipireddy2014} propose a basis adaptation scheme based on an optimal transformation of the probabilistic input space to a suitable Gaussian space.
+Further improvements have been proposed in \citet{Tsilifis2019}, where the efficiency of the method is improved by combining the basis adaptation with compressive sensing schemes. \citet{Papaioannou2019} propose instead a gradient-free algorithm based on partial least-squares that is applicable in settings with black-box numerical models. \citet{HintonSalakhutdinov2006b} employ multi-layer neural networks for both the DR and the SM steps.
 Specifically, an unsupervised objective based on the reconstruction error is followed by a generalisation performance objective that aims at fine tuning the network weights with respect to a measure of the surrogate modelling error.
 Similar approaches have been proposed with other combinations of methods.
 In \citet{damianou2013deep}, the same idea is extended by using stacked Gaussian processes instead of multilayer neural networks.
 In \citet{huang2015,calandra2016} this approach is extended by combining neural networks with Gaussian processes within a Bayesian framework.

 All of these methods demonstrate that supervised methods yield a significant accuracy advantage over the unsupervised ones, as the final goal of the supervised learner (\textit{i.e.} surrogate model accuracy) matches the final goal of high-dimensional surrogate modelling in the first place.
 However, this increased accuracy comes at the cost of restricting the applicability of such methods to specific combinations of DR and SM techniques.